|Grandvalira ski area Andorra|

 Address and maps Grandvalira ski resort

-Andorra has two big skiing areas called Grandvalira and Vallnord and has also invested in modern lifts and new facilities making this tiny country a great alternative to the Alps and a very popular skiing area near Barcelona.
+Andorra has two big skiing areas called Grandvalira and Vallnord.
+In recent years Andorra has invested in modern lifts and new facilities making this tiny country a great alternative to the Alps and a very popular skiing area near Barcelona.
 A big difference between Grandvalira and many ski resorts in the Alps is the size of the lift queues.
 Even at the weekend you can often ski for hours in Andorra without having to queue for more than a few minutes.
 Grandvalira Andorra will undoubtedly grow in popularity in the coming years and is ready in every way to cater for many more guests.

 All the restaurants in the Grandvalira area are modern and functional with both fast food and a la carte choices and stunning views.
 The quality is good and prices are reasonable.
 Andorra is not in the EU and has yet to pass any serious smoking laws.
 But it appears that a number of restaurants and other public areas are starting to impose non-smoking areas – or prohibit smoking indoors altogether.
 But this is still on a voluntary basis and you will probably at some stage during your stay see people smoking in places that are now banned in the rest of Europe.

-Where to stay?
-The fashionable areas to stay are Soldeu and El Tarter.
-The biggest village is Pas de la Casa, which is also popular due to the high altitude and many British tourists, whereas smaller villages like Canillo and Encamp are quieter and perfect for families.
-Grau Roig only has one hotel so that is a bit isolated and undisturbed and the hotel is excellent.
+The fashionable areas to stay are Soldeu and El Tarter villages.
+The biggest and oldest ski village in Andorra is Pas de la Casa, which is also popular because of many nice pistes and its high altitude.
+Smaller villages like Canillo and Encamp are at a lower elevation and perfect for families.
+Grau Roig is a base station, not a village.
+It only has one hotel, which makes it a bit isolated but also undisturbed and the hotel at Grau Roig is excellent.

 Hotels in Grandvalira ski sectors